spaceship-prompt/spaceship-prompt/docs/Options.md

 To run `docker-compose` is necessary the presence of `docker-compose.yml` file, or the file(s) indicated by `COMPOSE_FILE` environment variable are acessible.

 The environment variable `COMPOSE_PATH_SEPARATOR` is supported too.
-For more information see '[Compose CLI environment variables](https://docs.docker.com/compose/reference/envvars/)'.
+For more information see [Compose CLI environment variables](https://docs.docker.com/compose/reference/envvars/).

 | Variable | Default | Meaning |
 | :------- | :-----: | ------- |